Tribox-Design/tribox-gatsby-website/content/work/leisure-pro-journeys.md

 date: 2021-01-22T15:54:56.280Z
 title: Leisure Pro Journeys
 thumbnail: ../assets/leisurepro-cover.jpg
-shortDescription: Leisure Pro is dedicated to helping foreign tourists looking to travel around the Philippines, particularly in the province of Cebu.
 description: |-
   With more than 13 years of experience in the travel industry, Leisure Pro is dedicated to helping foreign tourists looking